zillionare/python-project-wizard/docs/tutorial.md

     2. the commit is tagged, and the tag name is started with 'v' (lower case)
     3. build/testing executed by github CI passed

-  If you'd like to see what it's look like now, you could run the followng command:
+  If you'd like to see what it looks like now, you could run the followng command:

   ```
   mkdocs gh-deploy